jcoglan/sylvester/README.markdown

 Sylvester is built using `jake` and tested with JS.Test.
 Tests should run on all target platforms, including browsers, Node and other JS runtimes.

-To build the library, install the build tools and run `jake`:
+Install the build tools (requires Rubygems and npm)

+    gem install bundler
     bundle install
-    bundle exec jake

-To test, install the test tools, run using various JS binaries and open the tests in the browser:

     npm install

+To test, run using various JS binaries and open the tests in the browser:

     node test/console.js
     v8 test/console.js
     rhino test/console.js
     # etc

     open test/browser.html

+To view the website locally:

+    staticmatic preview site

 ## License